dokku/dokku/ISSUE_TEMPLATE.md

 > This is required!
 Issues missing this information may be closed.
 >
 > For problems affecting all applications, the report output for a broken application is useful for our debugging.
-> You may also run `dokku report` without any arguments to display the top-level reporting information.
+> In these cases, you may run `dokku report` without any arguments to display the top-level reporting information.

 ### How (deb/make/rpm) and where (AWS, VirtualBox, physical, etc.) was Dokku installed?:

 ### Additional information

 - Container Inspect Output (if applicable) via `dokku ps:inspect APP_NAME`
-- The nginx configuration (if applicable) via `dokku nginx:show-conf`
+- The nginx configuration (if applicable) via `dokku nginx:show-conf APP_NAME`
 - Link to the exact repository being deployed (if possible/applicable):
 - If a deploy is failing or behaving unexpectedly:
   - Application name